minnojs/minno-quest/README.md

 ```

 ##### textNumber
-The `textNumber` questions consist of a simple text input that limit the user to numeric responses only.
-They have the following parameters:
+The `textNumber` questions consist of a simple text input that limits the participant to numeric responses only.
+This type of questions have the following parameters:

 property		| description
 --------------- | ---------------------
-dflt 			| (Number: null) The default value for this question.
+dflt 			| (Number; default: null) The default value for this question.
-autoSubmit 		| (Boolean: false) If this property is set to true typing `Enter` while this input is focused will submit the form.
+autoSubmit 		| (true or false; default: false) If this property is set to true typing `Enter` while this input is focused will submit the form.
-min 			| (Number: null) Validation: minimum valid number.
+min 			| (Number) Validation: minimum valid number.
-max				| (Number: null) Validation: maximum valid number.
+max				| (Number) Validation: maximum valid number.
-required		| (Boolean: false) Validation: require a non empty string as a response.
+required		| (true or false; default: false) Validation: require a non empty string as a response.
-correct 		| (Boolean: false) Validation: require the response to be correct (set the target value using `correctValue`)
+correct 		| (true or false; default: false) Validation: require the response to be correct (set the target value using `correctValue`)
 correctValue 	| (*) Set the correct response value for the correct validation.
 errorMsg		| (Object: {}) This object has a property for each validation type.
 Setting the appropriate type changes the validation message.
 For instance setting the `required` property will change the validation message for instances where no response was given.
 Note that their is a special property `number` that is triggered whenever the response is not a valid number.